 • Neurological disorders such as multiple sclerosis and Parkinson’s disease can disturb sleep.

 Not being able to sleep can have a huge negative affect on a person’s quality of life.
-If you're concerned about having difficulty sleeping, reach out to Carbon Health and schedule an in-clinic or virtual appointment with a provider to discuss your symptoms.
-Visit the Carbon Health website to get started.
+If you're concerned about having difficulty sleeping, schedule an appointment or just walk-in to your nearest location to discuss your symptoms.

 Carbon Health’s medical content is reviewed and approved by healthcare professionals before it is published, but it is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Talk to your healthcare provider about questions you may have regarding your health or a medical condition, and before making changes to your healthcare routine.